DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions-runthrough.markdown

 category: words
 ---

-Note: this post assume some prior basic knowledge of git, such as the definition of terms like: commit and push.
+Note: this post assume some prior basic knowledge of git, such as the definition of terms like `commit` and `push`.

 A few months ago, Github finally announced native CI/CD, a key feature that they were lacking compared with competitors such as GitLab.
 For the purposes of this post think of Continuous Delivery as a remote server that can execute commands to your git repository based upon arbitrary actions.